 Several years ago, while reading through the Bible together as a family, we felt God calling us to be obedient to His Commandments – all of them – the food laws, the agricultural laws, the Sabbath, the Biblical Holy Days, etc. What happened after we started doing things His way was amazing!
-Our health physical improved, our mental health improved, my son’s autism improved, God gave us wisdom on natural healing, our marriage improved, our faith grew stronger, our peace and joy increased and our home quit breaking!
+Our health physical improved, our mental health improved, my son’s autism improved, God gave us wisdom on natural healing, our marriage improved, our faith grew stronger and our peace and joy increased!

 If that wasn’t enough, when we closed our car dealership in obedience to the Sabbath command, we really started to feel His Presence.
 Closing on the Sabbath was a huge leap of faith for us.
 Saturday is one of the busiest days in the car business, but we wanted to please God and do what was right in His eyes.
 Starting January 1, 2019, we were no longer open on Saturday.
-We thought it would make life tough, but that’s when the major blessings started rolling in: Business has been steady the entire year – no bad months.
-We’ve sold over and above our needed monthly quota of cars – in fewer days.
+We thought it would make life tough, but that’s when the major blessings started rolling in: Business was steady the entire year – no bad months.
+We sold over and above our needed monthly quota of cars – in fewer days.
 The cars we are buying are in good shape.
 Our employees are being blessed.
 God even gave us another business that we didn’t even ask for – just to bless us for our faithfulness!
 But that’s not all!
 The best part is that we FEEL His Presence.
 We KNOW He is near.
 We KNOW He is taking care of us.
 We see our prayers answered daily.
-We are seeing abundance like we have never seen it before.
+We are experienced peace, joy and love like we have never experienced them before.
 Don’t get me wrong, our life is not perfect.
-We have bad days just like everybody else and we fail often to live up to His standards.
+We have bad days just like everybody else, and we fail often to live up to His standards.
 But we know, without a doubt, that we are being blessed for our willingness to be obedient.
 It has humbled us.
 It brings tears to our eyes.
 How can a God that is so big care so much and feel so near?